heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/README.md

 }
 ```

-## Concurrent safe variable types and data structures in Java
+## Thread safe variable types and data structures in Java

 When multiple threads access the same resource (= the same variable), it is
 important to use concurrency safe variables types and/or data structures.